TERMS AND CONDITIONS

 11.2 We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
 This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; for fraud or fraudulent misrepresentation; for breach of your legal rights in relation to the products as summarised at clause 9.2; and for defective products under the Consumer Protection Act 1987.

 11.3 We are not liable for business losses.
-If you are a consumer we only supply the products to you for domestic and private use.
-If you use the products for any commercial, business or re-sale purpose our liability to you will be limited as set out in clause 12.
+If you are a consumer we only provide our site and supply the products to you for domestic and private use.
+If you use our site or the products for any commercial, business or re-sale purpose our liability to you will be limited as set out in clause 12.

 12. OUR RESPONSIBILITY FOR LOSS OR DAMAGE SUFFERED BY YOU: BUSINESS